 "With Winter Phoenix, Sophia Terazawa conducts a symphony of voices, documents, and archives in the form of lyric testimonies which bring to mind precedent texts such as Charles Reznikoff's Testimony, Layli Long Soldier's Whereas, and M. NourbeSe Philip's Zong!
 Incisive and microscopic, Terazawa examines the intimacies of the unnamed speaker's matrilineal line while cross-examining those who were complicit in war crimes during the Resistance War Against America, or American War, or the "Vietnam War" (as it is referred to outside of Vietnam).
 Lush ecological textures and "[h]ills of lemongrass and eucalyptus" juxtapose against lyric redactions and source materials: "Well, I've shot deer and I've gutted deer.
 It was just like when you stick a deer with a knife--sort of a thud--or something like this, sir," culminating in searing treatise against and indictment of war.
 Terazawa is exacting in her visions of the personal and trans-national past.
 "These facts are very simple," she writes, and she's absolutely right--but the aftermath, the legacy--is far from it."

 ―Diana Khoi Nguyen, Ghost Of

-We'd also like to use this opportunity to ask if anyone can personally put us in contact with 1) Gael García Bernal, 2) FKA Twigs, 3) Chris Evans, 4) Björk, and/or 5) any Welsh Corgi.
+We'd also like to use this opportunity to ask if anyone can personally put us in contact with 1) Gael García Bernal, 2) FKA Twigs, 3) Chris Evans (as Captain America), 4) Björk, and/or 5) any Welsh Corgi.
 We're a big fan.
 Thank you.